HasinduWanigasundara/HasinduWanigasundara/README.md

 I am an undergraduate student studying **Electronic and Telecommunication Engineering** at the **University of Moratuwa**.
 My passion lies at the intersection of hardware and software, with a deep interest in **Audio Engineering, PCB Design, and Machine Learning**.

-I enjoy tackling complex hardware challenges from the ground up—whether that means designing precise load regulation circuits for analog audio gear, writing firmware for embedded automation, or optimizing network topologies.
-I am constantly building, testing, and learning new ways to bring electronic systems to life.

 ## 🛠️ Tools & Technologies

 <p align="center">